How to Export and Import Variable Products in WooCommerce

 After you click Import with WP All Import, you will be brought to the New Import screen:

 This brings you directly to the Drag & Drop screen.
-All the incoming data elements are already mapped to their target WooCommerce fields in this scenario — you don't have to take any actions — but we're going to draw red mapping lines just to illustrate how to map these elements manually, starting with the Title & Description section:
+All the incoming data elements are already mapped to their target WooCommerce fields in this scenario โ you don’t have to take any actions โ but we’re going to draw red mapping lines just to illustrate how to map these elements manually, starting with the Title & Description section:

 Collapse the Title & Description section and instead expand the WooCommerce Add-On section.
 Here, click on the Attributes tab: